JerryHung1030/fraudlens-rag-core/README.md

-# ScamShield‑AI
+# RAGCore‑X

-> **An AI‑powered anti‑scam assistant that harnesses Retrieval‑Augmented Generation (RAG) with state‑of‑the‑art large language models to detect, analyze, and respond to scam‑related content in both Chinese and English.**
+> **A modular Retrieval‑Augmented Generation (RAG) core service that exposes high‑level Web APIs for document ingest, semantic search, comparison, and question‑answering—built to power multiple downstream products such as ScamShield‑AI, Relulens‑AI, and InsightDoc‑AI.**
 >
-> *LoRA or other parameter‑efficient fine‑tuning is **not** enabled yet, but the roadmap includes optional support once the local‑model pipeline is stable.*
+> *LoRA or other parameter‑efficient fine‑tuning is **not** enabled yet, but optional support is on the roadmap once the local‑model pipeline is solid.*

+---

 ## Authors